 I. Let’s first look at verses that proclaim that God overlooked or was lenient with people in their times of ignorance.

 Acts 10:34-35 says that Cornelius, the Gentile centurion, saw an angel.
 Peter was so impressed that he said, “I now realize how true it is that God does not show favoritism but accepts men from every nation who fear him and do what is right.”
 Peter spoke this general truth before Cornelius experienced salvation in Christ.
-Fearing God and doing right opens up some doors to God.
+Though Cornelius did not get saved until the Spirit came on him (Act 10:44-46), fearing God and doing right opens up some doors to God.
 Those virtues get his attention.

 Acts 14:16-17 says, “God let nations go their own way, yet he has not left them without testimony, but showed kindness to them by giving them life-producing rain to water crops, providing food, and filling their hearts with joy.”
 This indicates that the laws of nature are a witness and a light.
 God may judge these nations by the light they had.